coding-to-music/prometheus-getting-started/README.md

 Let us explore data that Prometheus has collected about itself.
 To use Prometheus's built-in expression browser, navigate to http://localhost:9090/graph and choose the "Table" view within the "Graph" tab.

-As you can gather from localhost:9090/metrics, one metric that Prometheus exports about itself is named prometheus_target_interval_length_seconds (the actual amount of time between target scrapes).
+As you can gather from http://localhost:9090/metrics, one metric that Prometheus exports about itself is named prometheus_target_interval_length_seconds (the actual amount of time between target scrapes).
 Enter the below into the expression console and then click "Execute":

 ```
 prometheus_target_interval_length_seconds
 ```

-This should return a number of different time series (along with the latest value recorded for each), each with the metric name prometheus_target_interval_length_seconds, but with different labels.
+This should return a number of different time series (along with the latest value recorded for each), each with the metric name `prometheus_target_interval_length_seconds`, but with different labels.
 These labels designate different latency percentiles and target group intervals.

 If we are interested only in 99th percentile latencies, we could use this query: